-Broadly speaking there are two types of Work Permits / Visa
+Broadly speaking there are two types of Work Visa

-- There the applicant does not have a job offer.
+- Where the applicant does not have a job offer.

 - Where the applicant has a job offer

-Where the applicant requires a work permit / visa and does not have a job offer:
+Where the applicant requires a work visa and does not have a job offer:

-Where the applicant requires a work permit / visa and has a job offer
+Where the applicant requires a work visa and has a job offer

-There exists three options for applying for immigration to South Africa via a work permit / visa where the applicant has a job offer:
+There exists three options for applying for immigration to South Africa via a work visa where the applicant has a job offer:

-Can I apply for Permanent Residency with a work permit / visa?
+Can I apply for Permanent Residency with a work visa?

-Obtaining permanent residency via the work permit / visa option inevitably means first having to not just get temporary residency but also maintain it for a 5 year period of time.
-The only exception to this rule is for those who qualify to apply for an the Exceptional skills permit / visa.
-Intra company transfer permits are not considered within this 5 year rule.
+Obtaining permanent residency via the work visa option inevitably means first having to not just get temporary residency but also maintain it for a 5 year period of time.
+Intra company transfer visa are not considered within this 5 year rule.

 Can my family come with me?